 Exchange of visits has been a feature of Nepal-UK relations, starting from Prime Minister Jung Bahadur Rana’s visit to UK in 1850.
 There have been several visits from the British royals including Queen Elizabeth twice, in 1960 and 1986.
 Some of the major recent visits are mentioned below:

 - Prime Minister, Mr. Sher Bahadur Deuba paid an official visit to the UK in 1996 and 2002.
-Prime Ministers Man Mohan Adhikari (in 1995) and Krishna Prasad Bhattarai (in 1999) had also visited the UK.
+Prime Ministers Mr. Man Mohan Adhikari (in 1995) and Mr. Krishna Prasad Bhattarai (in 1999) had also visited the UK.

 - Foreign Ministers Dr. Ram Sharan Mahat and Dr. Prakash Chandra Lohani visited the UK in 1999 and in 1995 respectively.
-Chiefs of Army Staff have also paid official visits to the UK.
-There has been a regular exchange of parliamentary delegations between the two countries.

 - Late King Mahendra (in 1960), late King Birendra (in 1980, 1995) and former King Gyanendra (in 2003) visited the UK.